Seagat2011/Euclid-Automated-Theorem-Prover/res/TEST-CASES.md

 123 + 123 = 246
 Prove 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 + 1 = 246

+TEST CASE [PASS]
+1 + 1 = 2
+2 + 1 = 3
+Prove 1 + 1 + 2 = 3 + 1

-TEST CASE  [PASS] // Implementation note: a state-machine records function calls and paramater-lists -- whether or not they are valid one plus one = two two plus two = four four plus two = six one plus one plus one plus one plus one plus one = six Prove one plus two plus two plus one = six
+TEST CASE  [PASS] // Implementation note: a state-machine records function calls and paramater lists -- whether or not they are valid one plus one = two two plus two = four four plus two = six one plus one plus one plus one plus one plus one = six Prove one plus two plus two plus one = six

-TEST CASE [PASS] // Implementation hint: a state-machine records function calls and paramater-lists and whether or not such are valid
+TEST CASE [PASS] // Implementation hint: a state-machine records function calls and paramater lists and whether or not such are valid
 Num(1) Op(+) Num(1) = Num(2)
 Num(2) Op(+) Num(2) = Num(4)
 Num(4) Op(+) Num(2) = Num(6)
 Num(1) Op(+) Num(1) Op(+) Num(1) Op(+) Num(1) Op(+) Num(1) Op(+) Num(1) = Num(6)
 Prove Num(1) Op(+) Num(2) Op(+) Num(2) Op(+) Num(1) = Num(6)

-TEST CASE // Implementation hint: a state-machine records function calls and paramater-lists and whether or not they are valid
+TEST CASE // Implementation hint: a state-machine records function calls and paramater lists and whether or not they are valid
 Number.One Operator.Plus Number.One = Number.Two
 Number.Two Operator.Plus Number.Two = Number.Four
 Number.Four Operator.Plus Number.Two = Number.Six